adria0/runes/README.md

 go to a browser `http://localhost:8086`

-all files generated will be kept in the `docker/data`, take a look
+all files generated will be kept in the `data` folder, take a look

 ## Configuration file